Create instances

 Memory-optimized machine family

-This machine family offers high memory to compute ratios for memory-intensive workloads with 1 vCPU:32 GB RAM.
+This machine family offers high memory to compute ratios for memory-intensive workloads with one vCPU per 32 GB RAM.
 Memory-optimized machines are well suited for SQL Server workloads requiring complex queries, analytics and business intelligence reporting that benefit from storing larger datasets in memory during data processing.
 Memory-optimized machine family provides the following machine types to choose from:

 Machine type vCPUs Memory (GB)